Netarhat Residential School: Administration and staff

+A few teachers of the past and present have been awarded by the president of India.

 Co-curricular activities

 Games, sports and physical training form a part of the routine at the Netarhat School.
 The school has senior division Naval wing besides the three junior divisions of N.C.C.National Cadet Corps (India) – Army, Air and Naval.
 There are four Scout troops for junior boys and they can also opt for the Red Cross Society.
 Training in yoga and gymnastics is also imparted to the boys and girls.
 Athletics and cross-country competitions are held besides sports tournaments.

 The school has facilities for playing games like football, hockey, volleyball, tennis, basketball, cricket, badminton, table tennis, kho kho, kabaddi, carrom, and chess.
 Annual tournaments are held for most of these games and students also participate in inter-school tournaments.